-The paper product segment supplies environmentally sustainable solutions for packaging & shipping, furniture & fittings and point of purchase displays & exhibitions.
+The paper products segment supplies environmentally sustainable solutions for packaging & shipping, furniture & fittings and point of purchase displays & exhibitions.
 Its main products include Paper Honeycomb Core and Paper Honeycomb Panel.
 Paper Honeycomb Core is a series of hexagonal shaped cells, nested together creating a sheet when expanded with approximately 95% open space.
 This is an exceptionally strong, rigid and lightweight core.
 Paper Honeycomb Panel is a lightweight, tough and durable board consisting of a honeycomb core sandwiched between linerboards.

-The revenue for paper product was recorded at RM3.10 million in the current financial year as compared to RM2.22 million in FY2020 with an increase of RM0.88 million.
-This segment has grown consistently since its operation commenced in year 2017.
-With the recyclable material, this paper product is a green option for leading environmental sustainability goals and hazard free building material alternative for paper ceilings, wall panels and partitions for office and home uses.
+The revenue from paper products segment was recorded at RM4.04 million in the current financial year as compared to RM3.10 million in preceding financial year with an increase of RM0.94 million.
+This segment has grown consistently since its operation commenced in financial year 2017.
+With the recyclable material, these paper products are green option for leading environmental sustainability goals and hazard free building materials alternative for paper ceilings, wall panels and partitions for office and home uses.